Dayzure/entra-gsa-labs/README.md

    ```
    cd entra-gsa-labs
    ```
-* The only thing left is to update the password in the parameters file.
+* The only thing left is to update the password, and optionally the VM size SKU, in the parameters file.
 You can do this using the built-in code editor.
 To start the local editor type the following command in the Azure Cloud Shell:
   ```
   code lab.bicepparam
   ```